katsoohoo/SFHealthScores/README.md

 # SFHealthScores
 SFHealthScores is an Android application that informs customers about restaurant inspection scores and violations in San Francisco.
 Users can find facilities by proximity, search, or recent inspections.
+Data is collected by the San Francisco Department of Public Health.

 ## Requirements
 * Android device (Jelly Bean 4.1 and up)